-There are a huge amount of barriers to girls’ education: simply paying girls’ school fees would be of some help, but would do little to change cultural attitudes that shame girls for menstruating (responsible for 20% of all girls’ school days missed) or force them into child marriage.
+There are a huge amount of barriers to girls’ education: paying girls’ school fees would help, but would do little to change cultural attitudes that shame girls for menstruating (responsible for 20% of all girls’ school days missed) or force them into child marriage.
 So when donating to girls’ education, be sure to give to charities like the Malala Fund that tackle the issue at its roots.

 “We now realise that the disasters that continue increasingly to afflict the natural world have one element that connects them all: the unprecedented increase in the number of human beings on the planet.” – David Attenborough

 If you recognise the importance of a sustainable population, there are a couple of things you can do: